allenpinjic/mustar-project/README.md

 <p align="left">
 <b>What is a galaxy cluster?</b><br>
 It is the largest gravitationally-bounded structure in the universe in equilibrium.
 They’re not only composed of an ensemble of galaxies.
 They’re mainly made of dark matter, ~82%, and a hot gas, 15%, while only 3% is stars.<br><br>
-<b>What is Mu-Star?</b><br>
+<b>What is MuStar?</b><br>
 The sum of the galaxies’ stellar mass in a galaxy cluster or μ*<br><br>
 <b>How can you weigh a dark matter halo with Galaxy Cluster optical images?</b><br>
-By weighing the galaxy stellar masses or via mu-star.
+By weighing the galaxy's stellar masses or via MuStar.
 More specifically, with a scaling relation we can measure the cluster mass with a given amount of uncertainty.<br><br>
 <b>For what purpose?</b><br>
 To measure the matter fraction of the universe and other cosmological parameters.<br><br>
 </p>